Found in 30 Collections and/or Records:

 Dates: 1907 September 25

-Overview Typed letter from Dr. Spivak to M.A.
-Saly and dated Jan.
-28, 1908.
-States a payment of $15.40 for Leon A. Schwartzman's funeral expenses.
+Overview Typed letter from Dr. C.D.
+Spivak to M.A.
+Saly and dated Feb.
+14, 1908.
+States a letter was received from the widow of Leon A. Schwartzman and she was unable to pay for funeral expenses. $15.40 was sent to the Burial Committee, the amount found on Leon A. Schwartzman at time of death.
+Requests to close the account.
 Letter is not signed, but "Secretary" is typed at the bottom.